effector/reflect/Readme.md

   `;
 };
 ```

+> Note: since [effector 22.5.1](https://github.com/effector/effector/releases/tag/effector%4022.5.1) it is no longer necessary to add `@effector/reflect` and `@effector/reflect/ssr` to `factories` array in `effector/babel-plugin` config.
+It is done by default.

 Also, to use reflected components with [SSR and effector](https://effector.dev/docs/api/effector-react/useEvent) or testing via [effector's Fork API](https://effector.dev/docs/api/effector/fork) you will need to mark `@effector/reflect` and `@effector/reflect/ssr` as a [fabric import via effector/babel-plugin](https://effector.dev/docs/api/effector/babel-plugin#factories)